search-rug/search-rug.github.io/_projects/5-sutoyo-nlp-td.md

     Research, and Technology, the Republic of Indonesia
   number: 1036/J5.2.3/BPI.LG/VIII/2022
   shortname: Kemendikbudristek
+contact:
+  header: Contact
   members:
   - a.capiluppi@rug.nl
   - e.sutoyo@rug.nl
 short: This project aims to increase the accuracy of automatic classification and, through it, eliminate a significant portion of the costs relating to technical debt detection.